 Yesterday morning (Tuesday), they did an ultrasound and found a tiny abscess in his neck.
 Originally they planned to drain it, but it’s so small that they think the antibiotics will take care of it.
 They plan to do another ultrasound today (Wednesday) to monitor it.

 I called his nurse a few hours ago and she said he is doing well.

 He’s on less oxygen and the swelling is going down.
 She is doing a repeat CRP test (this measures his level of inflammation and was previously very high) and I will call to see what the results are in about twenty minutes.

 We’ve had a lot of scares in the NICU and this is the most serious.
 His doctor told us that prior to this happening, he was doing so well that he was two weeks from coming home with us.
 He WILL come home with us.
 There is no other option.
 It just may be longer, which is fine.

 And he is.
 This kid has been through so much in the past 11 weeks.
 And he’s made it through all of it.
-He is incredibly brave, strong and getting better everyday.
-He is our miracle baby.
+He is incredibly brave, strong and getting better every day.
+Everett is our miracle baby.
 He will make it through this.
 He will come out even stronger and healthier.
-He will come home with us.
+Everett will come home with us.